 “The (Independent Ethics Commission) cannot bar either individual from participating in Haymeadow.
 They have voluntarily done so.
 The (commission) cannot intrude on the local functioning of town government.
 However, they are both on record as stating they will no longer be involved in Haymeadow business and they are recused,” Devan responded.

 Common sense solution

 The topic for discussion Tuesday night was a requirement in the Haymeadow annexation agreement that requires the developer to build a wildlife-friendly fence separating his property from adjacent U.S. Bureau of Land Management property.
 At the time the Town Board negotiated the Haymeadow deal, members wanted to make sure they didn’t repeat a problem that arose at Eagle Ranch.
-At Eagle Ranch, the town had to construct a fence when cattle from the neighboring BLM lands found their way into the neighborhood.
+At Eagle Ranch, the town has to construct a fence when cattle from the neighboring BLM lands found their way into the neighborhood.

-Scott Schlosser, the local representative for Haymeadow owner Alan Cohen, applied for a wildlife fencing materials grant to comply with the town’s regulation but approached town officials questioning the necessity of a northern boundary fence, noting the BLM grazing allotment in the area has not been used in recent history and is less likely to be used because of development of the Haymeadow lands.
+Scott Schlosser, the local representative for Haymeadow owner Alan Cohen, applied for a wildlife fencing materials grant to comply the town’s regulation but approached town officials questioning the necessity of a northern boundary fence, noting the BLM grazing allotment in the area has not been used in recent history and is less likely to be used because of development of the Haymeadow lands.